One Driver Arrested at DUI Checkpoint in Goleta

 As part of Goleta’s commitment to public safety, Goleta police conducted a sobriety and driver’s license checkpoint last Friday.
-The checkpoint was held between 7 p.m. and 3 a.m. on southbound Storke Road north of Hollister Avenue in Goleta.
+The checkpoint was held between 7 p.m. and 3 a.m. at Storke and Phelps roads in Goleta.

 This operation was one of many that have or will be conducted throughout the year in Goleta.